mcfitzgerald/ontology-project/SYSTEM_ARCHITECTURE.md

 ## Executive Summary

-The ADK Manufacturing Analytics System is a sophisticated conversational AI platform built on Google's Agent Development Kit (ADK) that bridges semantic web technologies with modern LLMs to unlock hidden value in operational data.
+The Ontology-Augmented Manufacturing Analytics System is a sophisticated conversational AI platform built on Google's Agent Development Kit (ADK) that bridges MES data with modern LLMs using an ontology as a semantc layer to unlock hidden value in operational data.
 While initially demonstrated in manufacturing analytics where it discovered $2.5M+ in optimization opportunities, the system's architecture is designed to be domain-agnostic and applicable to any industry with structured operational data.

 ## Proven Business Methodology